Updated: Jun 20

 CREW REQUIREMENTS (not optional):

-A sailing crew is a cohesive unit that works together to ensure the success of the mission/adventure.
+for this adventure A sailing crew is a cohesive unit that works together to ensure the success of the mission/adventure.
 All youth will be required to participate as crew while sailing, under instruction from Captain Corey, as Bow Watch, Navigator, Helmsman, & Rover.
 These will be on a scheduled rotation in 30-minute intervals, with two crew on break at a time.
 They will also be expected to participate in the 3.5-mile hike with us around the perimeter of the island.
 Considered an easy route, it takes an average of 1h 30m to complete.
-To prepare your child for this adventure, they are also required to complete the American Sailing Association's "Your First Sail" course.
+To prepare your child for this adventure, as well as yourself should you choose to volunteer, all participants are required to complete the American Sailing Association's "Your First Sail" course.
 This online course is free and will teach them sailing basics and terminology.
+Once completed, and test passed, your child will receive their certificate and be ready to take to the water with us.

 READY TO SIGN UP?